top of page

 Stop Compromising When Choosing Your Digital Camera

 And there you have it.
 The Fujifilm vs Sony rundown.
 What are your thoughts on this?
-Do the Sony Film Simulations match Fuji's?
+Do the Sony Film Simulations match Fuji's colors?

 Try out these Sony film simulations and stop compromising on autofocus, quality, specs, or color when choosing your digital camera.